Georgia Avenue–Silver Spring Line: History

-2011 Changes

 On December 18, 2011, new service was added to the new Intercounty Connector Park and Ride Lot off Georgia Avenue.
 Routes Y5 and Y7 would enter the Park and Ride in order for passengers to transfer to MTA Maryland 201 and 202.
 Service to the Norbeck Park & Ride Lot was discontinued.

-2012 Study

 Between 2011 and 2012, WMATA released a study on the Y lines.
 At the time, the Y line was suffering from insufficient run time, inconvenient service frequencies, and operational issues the line has.
 Proposals were to simplify the line, add time to schedule buses, combine bus stops together, improve amenities at bus stops, and convert route Y9 as a MetroExtra route.
 These changes will go under short to long term plans.

 At the time of the study, frequencies goes as the following: